 The details provided in an application will be checked by the Council's Corporate Investigation Team at the point of application and annually thereafter.
 This is to ensure applications are assessed fairly in accordance with this policy and that only those who are eligible to join are able to do so.

 3.3 Qualification criteria

-The following categories of people who upon assessment are also deemed to have a genuine housing need and so qualify to join the Register of Housing Need:
+The following categories of people are deemed to have a genuine housing need and so qualify to join the register of housing need: